whelew/rollpg/README.md

 - The most common option you will be given is, enter 1 or 2:
 - On some occassions you will be given 1, 2 or 3:
 - If you try to input anything else other than 1, 2 or 3, the terminal will print a message asking you to enter either 1 or 2.
+- All combat damage rolls are based off D&D dice rolls.
+If your attack is 6, your damage will be between 1 and 6.
+If your damage is 10, your damage will be between 1 and 10.

 ### Objective